dlwsdqdws/Trojan-Map/README.md

 **Complexity of Dijkstra with heap-optimization is O(nlogm), where n is the number of points and m is the number of edges in map.**

-**Complexity of Bellman-Ford with queue-optimization is O(nm) in worst cases and O(n) generally, where n is the number of points and m is the number of edges in map.**
+**Complexity of Bellman-Ford with queue-optimization is O(nm), where n is the number of points and m is the number of edges in map.**

 In this example, runtime of Dijkstra is 23521 msec, runtime of Bellman-Ford is 76848 msec.